-The new National Curriculum also places far greater emphasis on ensuring that children not only learn new skills and acquire knowledge but they must also be able to apply them within a range of contexts.
+The National Curriculum also places far greater emphasis on ensuring that children not only learn new skills and acquire knowledge, but they must also be able to apply them within a range of contexts.
 If your child is achieving well, rather than moving on to the following year group’s work, more in depth and investigative work will be provided to allow for a greater mastery and understanding of concepts and skills.

-In the first years of schooling, much of the science curriculum is based around real-life experiences for children.
+Science in KS1 In the first years of schooling, much of the science curriculum is based around real-life experiences for children.
 This includes everyday plants and animals, as well as finding out about different materials and the four seasons.
 There are likely to be lots of opportunities for exploring scientific ideas both in the classroom and the local surroundings.

-During Key Stage 2 (Years 3 to 6), the strands of science begin to become more recognisable as biology, chemistry and physics, although they will usually be grouped together in primary school.
+Science in KS2 During Key Stage 2 (Years 3 to 6), the strands of science begin to become more recognisable as biology, chemistry and physics, although they will usually be grouped together in primary school.
 Children will continue to carry out their own experiments to find out about the world around them, and to test their own hypotheses about how things work.